shaka-project/shaka-packager/docs/design.md

 // The below options are for live profile only.

-// Offset with respect to the wall clock time for MPD availabilityStartTime
-// and availabilityEndTime values, in seconds. mpd_options.availability_time_offset = 10.0;

 // Indicates to the player how often to refresh the media presentations, in
 // seconds.
 mpd_options.minimum_update_period = 5.0;